 NOTE: DNA testing has provided evidence that the line goes back to Richard Cheyney who came from England and settled in Anne Arundel County, Maryland, in the mid-1600s.
 There is still research to be done and further documentation to be found but the line appears to have been identified!

-Research has now identified the father of the four brothers was Hosea Chaney son of Hezekiah Chaney who died in Wythe County, Virginia, in 1813.
+Research has now identified that the father of the four brothers was Hosea Chaney, son of Hezekiah Chaney who died in Wythe County, Virginia, in 1813.
 It is interesting to note that one of this Hosea's sisters, Betsy, appears to have married Jeremiah Stone, Jr. They had a son named Marvel Stone, a name given to one of Hosea's grandsons.

 There is a record of a Hosea Chaney marrying Sarah Golden or Golding in Surry County, North Carolina, in 1817.
 It is interesting that one of Hosea's son, Robert, named a daughter Pearl Golden Chaney.

 Their mother was listed with Robert in the 1860 census and with Hezekiah in 1870.
 It is not known when she died or where was buried.
 This is true also of Hosea, the elder.